Trade directory · Pocatello metro · Idaho

 Inspection Schedule

-Initial rough-in inspection before concealment, final inspection upon completion.
-Schedule 24 hours advance notice with Pocatello Building Department.
+Initial rough-in inspection before concealing work, final inspection upon completion.
+Schedule inspections 24 hours in advance.
+Gas line connections require separate utility inspection.

 §4